RC-KapilDev/expense_app/README.md

 # expense_app

-It an expense app with basic functionality and with a Home screen animation which shows the level of expense in each category
+It an expense app where you can track all your expense  and  with a Home screen animation which shows the level of expense in each category makes it more easy where we spend more

 ## Getting Started
 <table>